 Mostafa Abdelkarim represents clients in international arbitration and cross-border litigation.
 He has acted for clients in high-stakes commercial disputes across a wide range of industries and sectors.

 Mostafa has represented clients under the rules of major arbitral institutions and in ad hoc arbitrations, as well as in litigation in the United States and internationally.
 He also has advised on conducting settlement negotiations and preparing settlement agreements.

 In addition to handling commercial disputes, Mostafa has counseled clients in white collar investigations and compliance matters, including government-led enforcement actions, internal corporate investigations, and compliance program development.
 He has advised clients on compliance matters arising from jurisdictions around the world.

-Prior to being based in Dubai, Mostafa practiced for several years in Washington, D.C. at an international law firm, where he represented and advised clients in U.S. federal and state litigation, as well as in government and internal investigations.
+Prior to being based in Dubai, Mostafa practiced for several years in Washington, D.C.
+He represented and advised clients in U.S. federal and state litigation, as well as in government and internal investigations.

 Mostafa is a member of several bar and professional associations, including the American Bar Association, the International Bar Association, and the American Society of International Law.